Graduation Requirements, Fall 2016

 Under unusual circumstances, students may receive S certification outside of an S course, while enrolled at DePauw.
 Contact the director of the Speaking and Listening program for more information on "alternate S."

-Two course credits in the arts and humanities.
+Students earn two course credits in the arts and humanities.
 These courses explore fundamental questions of experience, belief, and expression.
 Through critical observation, textual analysis, and creative engagement, they consider the realms recalled or imagined in the arts, history, literature, philosophy, and religion.

-Two course credits in the behavioral, computational, mathematical, and natural sciences.
+Students earn two course credits in the behavioral, computational, mathematical, and natural sciences.
 These courses explore the physical, mechanical, and quantitative working of numbers, matter, and life.
 Through observation, experimentation, and scientific and mathematical reasoning, they seek to comprehend the world and model its operations.

-Two course credits in the social sciences.
+Students earn two course credits in the social sciences.
 These courses explore cultural, economic, political, and social questions.
 Through observational, comparative, and analytic methods, they seek to understand human identities and interactions at the personal, local, and global levels.

 Students attain second-semester ability in a language other than English.
 In these courses students practice effective and appreciative communication within another language and across cultures.
 Students also may satisfy this requirement through a proficiency/placement examination or participation in an off-campus study program in a non-English-speaking country and enrolling in a minimum of two courses, including a language course and a course related to the program’s location.
 Students whose first language is not English may be certified as meeting this requirement through the Office of the Registrar.

 Students earn one course credit through the study of a culture or cultures distinct from US culture.
 This may be earned in DePauw courses focusing on the politics, society, religion, history, or arts of a foreign culture or through a DePauw-approved study-abroad experience.
 International students fulfill this requirement through their study at DePauw.